 - Awards ceremony for the Wildlife Weekend Amateur Photography Contest

-Also, as a special feature of this year’s event, a digital version of the traditional Wildlife Weekend passport will be included.
-To participate in this scavenger hunt, download the GoodChase App to a smartphone or tablet and search for Wildlife Weekend or use the code PBMK7K.
+- Scavenger Hunt (all day) at 9 a.m.
+A special feature of this year’s event, a digital version of the traditional Wildlife Weekend passport will be included.
+To participate in this scavenger hunt, download the GooseChase App to a smartphone or tablet and search for Wildlife Weekend or use the code PBMK7K.
 Create a player profile to begin.